Harper's Bazaar: Harper's Bazaar UK

 The Harper's Bazaar UK edition was first published in London in 1929.
 In November 1970, New York City-based Hearst Communications amalgamated it with Queen magazine (which dated from 1862) to form Harpers & Queen.
 The magazine was widely perceived to be focused on British "high society" and the lives of socialites and the British aristocracy.
-In March 2006, it was renamed Harper's Bazaar, bringing it in line with its international sister titles, and repositioned as a more celebrity-oriented fashion magazine.
+In March 2006, it was renamed Harper's Bazaar, bringing it in line with its international sister titles, and repositioning it as a more celebrity-oriented fashion magazine.
 Harper's Bazaar UK has a long history of literary contributions from leading writers, including Evelyn Waugh, Henry James, Thomas Hardy, and Virginia Woolf.
 It maintains that connection today, with recent articles written by Ali Smith, Jeanette Winterson, and Margaret Atwood, and runs its own Literary Salon.